Greenland Center, Xi'an

 The China International Silk Road Center (西安绿地中心 (西安綠地中心), formerly Greenland Center) is a supertall skyscraper on-hold in Xi'an, Shaanxi, China.
 The original design called for a 501 m-tall building, but the height was changed to 498 m because of new skyscraper regulations in China.
 The skyscraper will be the tallest in Xi'an.
 It is being developed by Chinese developer Greenland Group.

+History

+Construction began in 2019.
+The original planned height was 501 meters, but due to new regulations limiting the height of skyscrapers, it was changed to 270 meters.